Top Financial Resolutions You Must Make This Year

 “I will get the lowest credit card rate possible.”
 Call customer service and ask to have your interest rate lowered.
 That request often is honored for customers in good standing.
 To avoid interest charges, don’t spend more than you can afford to pay off each month.
 If you already have a lot of debt, consider consolidating your high interest-rate cards.
 If you have a rewards card with a high annual fee, switch to a no-fee card.

 “I will fully insure my home, car and life.”
 As life changes, so do your insurance needs.
 Spend some time reviewing your coverage.
 Does your homeowners policy still cover all of your personal possessions?
 Have your life insurance needs changed in the past year?
 Are your beneficiaries up to date?
-This calculator can help you determine whether you have enough life insurance, and this checklist can help you make sure your insurance is keeping pace with any changes in your life.
+This checklist can help you make sure your insurance is keeping pace with any changes in your life.
 Review your coverage annually: You may save money by reducing some unnecessary coverage, or you may find areas where an increase is needed.

 “I will make regular contributions to my retirement accounts.”
 Consistently contribute to your 403(b), regardless of what the economy is doing.
 Those are pre-tax dollars that accumulate on a tax-deferred basis.
 Make sure you diversify your investments, and rebalance at least once a year.
 For assistance in choosing investments, contact the adviser assigned to your account, or speak to a licensed financial adviser.
 You also can contact the NEA Retirement Program to discuss supplementing your retirement fund.